Is it possible to sustain this rally? Rio Tinto Group (RIO) Stock

-Jefferies raised the price target for the Rio Tinto Group (NYSE:RIO) stock from “a Buy” to “a Hold”.
-The rating was released on October 20, 2021.
+Barclays raised the price target for the Rio Tinto Group (NYSE:RIO) stock from “an Equal weight” to “an Underweight”.
+The rating was released on April 26, 2022, according to finviz.

 Sponsored